iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed my Technical Documentation Page Project to the point where it pasts all the tests and looks okay.
 Also, worked through some challenges from Code Signal.

-**Thoughts:** I'm happy to get this project to a "Done" enough state that I can submit it to freeCodeCamp.
+**Thoughts:** I'm happy to get the Technical Documentation Page Project to a "Done" enough state that I can submit it to freeCodeCamp.
 However, my hope is that I do not completely leave it alone moving forward.
 I still want to apply the lessons I will learn in the upcoming sections from freeCodeCamp to these projects to make them the best as possible.
 It felt good to be able to look at the example project and know how to make my project look like it with CSS.
-Some extra features that might be interesting to consider for this project is adding "Night Mode," something a lot of the big and small websites are adding.
+Some extra features that might be interesting to consider for this project is adding "Night Mode," something a lot of the big websites are adding.
 There is this feeling in me that I am just repeating what I have already accomplished in the past and that I have not made any true progress.
 There are a lot of technologies that I have avoided, like SASS, that are industry standards but I have not pushed myself to learn.
 However, I will not get too discouraged.
-I am building a strong foundation, so that learning these new technologies hopefully will not be more like adding on to what I already know.
+I am building a strong foundation, so that learning these new technologies hopefully will not be so difficult.

 **Links to work:**
 - [My freeCodeCamp Profile](https://www.freecodecamp.org/iccir919)